8 Best File Manager Apps for Android

 4. FX File Explorer

-FX File Explorer has been around since the early days of Android & is one of the most feature-rich file explorers on the Play Store.
-The main field of the app is that it’s a privacy-oriented file manager that claims to contain no ads, no analytics, & no trackers.
+FX File Explorer has been around since the early days of Android and is one of the most feature-rich file explorers on the Play Store.
+The main field of the app is that it’s a privacy-oriented file manager that claims to contain no ads, no analytics, and no trackers.
 It claims to follow the Material Design guidelines.
+There are a lot of features in the app, including all main file management tools and support for dual-pane view.

-One of the most attractive features is Web Access which allows you to transfer files between your phone & PC using a web browser.
-You can drag & drop folders from your PC to your phone & even stream the music playlist of your phone to your computer.
+Moreover, it comes with a text editor, shell script executor, and encryption support.
+One of the most attractive features is Web Access, which allows you to transfer files between your phone and PC using a web browser.
+You can drag and drop folders from your PC to your phone and even stream the music playlist of your phone to your computer.

-You can get more features, including support for main cloud storage services & network access with support for FTP, SFTP, WebDAV, & SMB, by buying the FX+ add-on unit.
-It will also feature FX Connect to transfer files between devices using Wi-Fi & web access.
+You can get more features, including support for main cloud storage services and network access with support for FTP, SFTP, WebDAV, and SMB, by buying the FX+ add-on unit.
+It will also feature FX Connect to transfer files between devices using Wi-Fi and web access.

 5. Total Commander